Two-time Olympic speed skating medalist plans comeback from injury

 ``I wanted a job, a boyfriend, a high school experience.
 But after a while, I realized those things weren’t as good as I thought,″ she said.

-While attending broadcasting school, Ziegelmeyer realized she wanted to return to skating.
-She began to train again in secret.
+While attending broadcasting school, Ziegelmeyer realized she wanted to return to skating and she began to train again in secret.

 ``She wanted to make sure that she still had what it took to compete without making a public thing out of it, so I would take her to practice early in the morning so no one would know,″ her mother recalled.

-Her hometown of Imperial, Mo., lacks an ice skating facility, so Ziegelmeyer would in-line skate around a high school track and record her times until she gained enough confidence to call Patrick Wentland, her former coach, and ask for a tryout.
+Her hometown of Imperial, Mo. lacks an ice skating facility, so Ziegelmeyer would in-line skate around a high school track and record her times until she gained enough confidence to call Wentland, her former coach, and ask for a tryout.

 ``Before, I came back to prove something to myself and everybody else, and I did that,″ she said. ``Another comeback is for my own sanity and for the love of the game.″